frankhjung/haskell-hsort/README.md

-# hsort
+# A survey of Haskell sort algorithms

 ## goal

-Compare a number of different text sort algorithms.
+Compare a number of text sort algorithms.

 ## sort algorithms